Scaling the Document Mountain

-We were standing in “The Archives”, pilule looking at twelve-foot high shelves mounted on rollers so that they could be crammed together.
+We were standing in “The Archives”, looking at twelve-foot high shelves mounted on rollers so that they could be crammed together.
 Each one was filled with row after row of filing boxes.
 I had just asked the silly question of whether all of the documents could be scanned to save money on storage.
 The Archivist informed me that scanning to Archive Standards would take 37 person-years.
-Now, help most people aren’t interested in preserving historical documents for future generations of scholars.
+Now, most people aren’t interested in preserving historical documents for future generations of scholars.
 All we really want is access to the information on the documents.
-Still, viagra sale staring at row after row of filing cabinets can give you that unpleasant sinking feeling in your stomach.
+Still, staring at row after row of filing cabinets can give you that unpleasant sinking feeling in your stomach.

 When you’re faced with a mountain of documents, what do you do?
 Here are five practical suggestions: